BTrDB/smartgridstore-manual/prerequisites.md

 sudo apt install ceph-common
 ```

-Do *NOT* install ceph via apt.
+Do *NOT* install ceph via apt as it could be an old version.
 Go back to the ceph tutorial and make sure that you have followed all the steps correctly.

 If you get an output like